Ideas for the Fall

 NOLS (National Outdoor Leadership School)

 NOLS offers semester programs in Patagonia, the Rockies, the U.S. Southwest, Baja Mexico, the Pacific Northwest, India, East Africa, and New Zealand.
-Partial credit for the semester can be earned if your NOLS program offers the following courses (4 semester credits = 1 block, 2 semester credits = 0.5 block and if you request the credit through the University of Utah partnership with NOLS):
+Partial credit for the semester can be earned if your NOLS program offers Environmental Studies (4 semester credits = 1 block, 3 semester credits = 0.75 block, 2 semester credits = 0.5 block) and if you request the credit through the University of Utah partnership.

 Colorado College will also grant a maximum 0.5 units of credit for completion of the Wilderness Emergency Medical Technician (EMT) course, consistent with what we offer here at CC.
 We will not award transfer credit for Leadership Techniques, Wilderness First Responder (WFR), Skills Practicum, Cultural Studies, or Risk Assessment.